GetStream/stream-rails/README.md

 ```

 #####News feeds:
-The news feeds store the activities from the people you follow.
+News feeds store activities from the people you follow.
 There is both a flat newsfeed (similar to twitter) and an aggregated newsfeed (like facebook).

 ```php